-It’s Labour Day this weekend and whether or not you’re ready for summer to end, you get a final chance to enjoy some things a Canadian summer has to offer.
-While a long weekend doesn’t provide most of us with enough time to travel across Canada, it’s a perfect opportunity to get out of the city for a few days.
+While a weekend doesn’t provide most of us with enough time to travel across Canada, it’s a perfect opportunity to get out of the city for a few days.

-My family and I have been fortunate enough to spend almost every weekend up at the cottage this summer so we know a thing or two about short-term travel and weekend getaways.
+My family and I are fortunate enough to spend many summer weekends up at the cottage so we know a thing or two about short-term travel and weekend getaways.
 Heading up to cottage country entails a few hours of packing, a few hours to prepare the house for your leave, and a few hours of travel, all in exchange for a few days of pure joy in the great outdoors.
 However, the last thing you want to deal with when you come home is property damage or theft.

 Here are some of my tips to help you prepare your house for your absence if you’re heading out for a few days:

 - Reset the temperature.
 This summer has been a warm one (trust me, I’m not complaining) which means that our air conditioning has been working overtime.
 However, we don’t need the house to be as cool while we’re not home.
 Re-setting our thermostat a few degrees helps us save energy and costs.
 It’s a win-win.